Jincang Lake

 Jincang Lake (金仓湖, pinyin: JīnCāngHú) is an artificial wetland park; completed in 2008, located in Taicang, Suzhou, China.

 Background of the project

 In 2003, the government invested in constructing a new highway connecting Suzhou, Kunshan and Taicang.
-The soil was mainly taken from the village of Donglin in Taicang, leaving a relatively large space that the government elected to transform into Jincang Lake.
+The soil was mainly taken from the village of Donglin in Taicang, leaving a relatively large space that the government decided to transform into Jincang Lake.

-In November 2007, the project was officially started.
+The project commenced in November 2007.
 After about ten months of hard work, in early October 2008, the project was finished and Jincang Lake (and its surrounding park) was opened for use to residents of Taicang.

 Events

 Many organizers have chosen to use the park to hold festivals, competitions, and other large events since it was first opened to the public.
 Below, several notable events that have been held at the park are listed.

 Attractions

 Inside Jincang Lake, there are several areas unique in their features for tourists to enjoy.